The eight reasons to study Family Medicine

 Why study the specialty of Family Medicine?

 “That palliative patient whom you accompany until the last moment or that not even with a thousand sick days can be left behind,” he emphasizes in his message as two other great reasons.
-In addition, it also ensures that “you can go from the diagnosis of a possible uveitis to the drainage of an abscess through an ultrasound for suspected biceps tendonitis.”
-“No Groundhog Days”, it states.
+In addition, he also ensures that “you can go from the diagnosis of a possible uveitis to the drainage of an abscess through an ultrasound for suspected biceps tendonitis.”
+“No Groundhog Days”it states.

 The resident also highlights in his message that “in a health center you breathe another environment different from that of a hospital”.
-“There is less latent competitiveness, fewer hierarchies, more smiles and if one manages to integrate well, the center is like a second home,” he admits.
+“There is less latent competition, less hierarchies, more smiles and if you manage to integrate well, the center is like a second home,” she admits.

 Although it may contain statements, data or notes from health institutions or professionals, the information contained in Medical Writing is edited and prepared by journalists.
 We recommend the reader that any questions related to health be consulted with a health professional.